MEminUlusoy/react-15-projects-website/README.md

 # React 15 Projects Website

--This website consists of 15 react projects
+-This website consists of 15 react projects.

 -I have used React, HTML and CSS.